jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 attacks, such as the theft of sensitive PII, backend system manipulation, or malicious remote vehicle control.
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 60
-In contrast to hacking other types of systems, API hacking is relatively cost\- effective and offers the ability to execute large\-scale attacksit requires relatively low technical expertise, uses standard techniques, and can be carried out remotely without special hardware.
+In contrast to hacking other types of systems, API hacking is relatively cost\- effective and offers the ability to execute large\-scale attacks—it requires relatively low technical expertise, uses standard techniques, and can be carried out remotely without special hardware.
 In the last two years, the Automotive industry and supply chains, as well as